In the photo: Anna Lokhvitskaya on the day of the appeal with her husband Artur

 Investigating:

-Branch of the Federal Security Service of Russia in the Jewish Autonomous Region
+Investigative Department of the FSB Directorate of Russia for the Jewish Autonomous Region

 Articles of Criminal Code of Russian Federation: